Tom Albaugh, Vice President of Labor Relations, Tulsa Area United Way

 Lou Ann Amstutz, Co-Owner, Alpha Machining

-Thaddaeus Babb, Programs Field Representative - Business Services, Oklahoma Department of Rehabilitation Services
+Thaddaeus Babb, Business Services Coordinator, Oklahoma Department of Rehabilitation Services

-Thaddaeus Babb is the Business Services Field Representative for the Oklahoma Department of Rehabilitation Services (DRS).
-Thaddaeus has been with DRS for 7 years.
-He earned his Bachelor’s Degree in Human Resources Psychology from Northeastern State University and is currently pursuing a Master’s Degree in Industrial Organization (I-O) Dynamics from Walden University.
+Thaddaeus Babb is the Business Services Field Coordinator for the Oklahoma Department of Rehabilitation Services.
+Thaddaeus has been with DRS since 2009.
+He earned his Bachelor’s Degree in Human Resources Psychology from Northeastern State University and his Master’s Degree in Industrial Organization Dynamics from Walden University.
+He's currently pursuing certification in Human Resources Management.

 Thaddaeus has a professional background in Human Resources, particularly in the area of training and development.
-He is a board member of the Tulsa Workforce Investment Board (TWIB) and Chair of the Disability Employment Advisory (DEA) Council for TWIB and also serves as current President of the Oklahoma Association for Career and Employment Professionals (OACEP).
-His professional organization memberships include Society of Human Resources Management (SHRM), Tulsa Area Human Resources Association (TAHRA), and the Tulsa Chamber.
+He is Chair of Workforce Tulsa Disability Employment Advisory Council and also serves on the Oklahoma Association for Career and Employment Professionals Board.
+His professional organization memberships include Society of Human Resources Management, Tulsa Area Human Resources Association, and the Tulsa Regional Chamber.

 Kelly Beyer, Branch Manager, Manpower